Get Home Bag

 The bag that you choose should be able to blend in with the environment that you’ll be traveling through.
 For most people, it’s going to end up being something that doesn’t look overly tactical but provides a lot of the features we expect from a tactical backpack.

-They also need to be big enough to carry the things you need but small enough to be light so you can move quickly without getting overly tired.
+Your get home bag also needs to be big enough to carry the things you need but small enough to be light so you can move quickly without getting overly tired.

 Backpacks like this North Face Unisex Classic Borealis Backpack fit the role perfectly.
 It has two pouches for water bottles on the outside, external elastic cords to attach last minute gear or a pair of sneakers, and the inside is designed to secure items in place to keep them from shifting.
 On top of that, it wouldn’t cause anyone to give you a second look in the office or in more rural areas.